badrouarafana/HackingNotes/Academy/nmap/nmap.md

 ## Firewall and IDS/IPS Evasion

 To try bypass the firewall aim for `-sA` the host in likely to respond with a `RST` flag.

+Decoy : to change the ip addresses on random : `-D RND:5`

+We can change source sport for example `--source-port X`